 - Create a task update in ClickUp → confirm it posts in Slack

-- Try creating a task from a Slack message (so you know ClickUp and Slack is actually working in your day-to-day)
+- Try creating a task from a Slack message (so you know ClickUp and Slack is working in your day-to-day)

 - If your admin team asks for the official ClickUp Slack integration documentation, point them to ClickUp’s App Center integration page—so permissions and settings don’t become tribal knowledge.